Existence, uniqueness and characterisation of vector-valued absolute minimisers for a second order $L^\infty$-variational problem: Preparatory tools

-We also need the next invertibility result. \begin{Lemma} Let $F:\R^N\to\R$ be $C^2$ and strictly convex, with $F\geq0$ and $F(0)=0$.
-Then the map $\Phi:\R^N\to\R^N$ defined by is a homeomorphism in $\R^N$. \end{Lemma} \begin{proof} We divide the proof in two steps, showing first that $\Phi$ is a local diffeomorphism in $\R^N\setminus\{0\}$, and secondly that it is a global homeomorphism in $\R^N$.\\ {\textit{Step 1}}: We show that det$\Phi_\xi(\xi)>0$ away from the origin.\\ Let us compute the derivative of $\Phi$ at fixed $\xi\neq0$:
+} is a homeomorphism in $\R^N$. \end{Lemma} \begin{proof} We divide the proof in two steps, showing first that $\Phi$ is a local diffeomorphism in $\R^N\setminus\{0\}$, and secondly that it is a global homeomorphism in $\R^N$.\\ {\textit{Step 1}}: We show that det$\Phi_\xi(\xi)>0$ away from the origin.\\ Let us compute the derivative of $\Phi$ at fixed $\xi\neq0$:

 Notice that it is well defined and continuous in $\R^N\setminus\{0\}$, since our assumptions imply that both $F$ and $F_\xi$ vanish only at $\xi=0$.
 Now we recall the following formula concerning the determinant of rank 1-perturbation of invertible matrices: